 Cameras that have this feature can also, oftentimes, zoom in, which will come in handy when you want to see a close-up of your baby to check her breathing or see if her eyes are still open.

 Digital baby monitors can be vulnerable to hackers.
 If someone were to tap into the video baby monitor signal they will have visibility on a large portion of your house.

 Not to mention who is in there!

 The thought of this is unsettling at best, and dangerous at worst.
 Make sure you check out our full guide on how to prevent your monitor from being hacked so you know what to look out for.

 Even though this kit only comes with one camera, extras are easy to locate and purchase separately to expand your baby monitor system to its full functionality.

 We also like that the remote pan, tilt and zoom options, and the extra lens that provide a clearer picture of the baby’s room.

-It may not come with all the bells and whistles you may find in other systems, but you get what’s important: temperature gauges, talk-back, wide range, and LED sound indicating lights.
+It may not come with all the bells and whistles you may find in other systems, but you get what’s important: a temperature sensor, talk-back, wide range, and LED sound indicating lights.